PhD, University of Maryland

 Psi Chi National Psychology Honor Society

-The five publications listed below are my most recently published, first-authored papers and cover the different focus areas of my research.
+The five publications listed below cover the different focus areas of my research.